cl3m/MauiPDFViewerBinding/README.md

 ### Android Binding

-Run *Android.Native/build.sh* to rebuild/modify the binding framework.
+Run *build.sh* in Android.Native to rebuild/modify the binding framework.
 You can open the binding project with android studio to test.
 There is an android app there.
 Copy the jars that are needed to Android.Binding.

 ### iOS Binding

-Run *iOS.Native/build.sh* to rebuild/modify the binding framework.
+Run *build.sh* in iOS.Native to rebuild/modify the binding framework.
 You can open the binding xcodeproj with xcode to test.
 Copy the xcframework that are neaded to iOS.Binding.

 ## More